sciZer0/7/v/README.md

 The team behind the Worldcoin project

-*— including Sam Altmam, who is the project's co-founder and  simultaneously OpenAI's CEO, and who earlier was Y-Combinator's president and Reddit's CEO —*
+*— including Sam Altmam, who is the project's co-founder and  simultaneously OpenAI's CEO (GPT-4), and who earlier was Y-Combinator's president and Reddit's CEO —*

 is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and for distributing anything and everything in general — including Universal Basic Income (UBI).